StephenWeber/gophersnake/README.md

 # GopherSnake

-A gopher client written in Python.
+A (simple) gopher server written in Python.

 # Installation